Chroma-CITI/namoros/paper.md

 # Summary

 NAMOROS is a set of ROS2 nodes and simulation tools for the problem of Navigation Among Movable Obstacles (NAMO).
 It enables mobile robots to plan and execute navigation tasks in environments where certain obstacles can be grasped and relocated.
-The project provides both simulation (via the `namosim` planner) and real-robot execution capabilities, supporting holonomic and differential drive robots.
+The project provides tools for  simulation via [Gazebo Sim](https://gazebosim.org/home) and real-robot execution capabilities, supporting holonomic and differential drive robots.
 NAMOROS is designed for research and development in multi-robot navigation, path planning, and socially-aware navigation.

 # Statement of Need